katanaml/covid19/README.md

 Article II: https://bit.ly/2RMB14V

-About: Forecast is based on two equations: Logistic and Hill.
-Both generate sigmoid, Hill in most of the cases generate better result, it is producing not symetric sigmoid.
-Backtesting is done for both methods by forecasting from five days in the past.
-If backesting forecast is above current forecast, means current situation is better than it was forecasted.
-If backesting forecast is below current forecast, means current situation is worse than it was forecasted.
+About: The forecast is based on two equations: Logistic and Hill.
+Both generate sigmoid, Hill in most of the cases generate a better result, it is producing not symmetric sigmoid.
+Backtesting is done for both methods by forecasting for five days in the past.
+If the backtesting forecast is above the current forecast, means the current situation is better than it was forecasted.
+If the backtesting forecast is below the current forecast, means the current situation is worse than it was forecasted..

 Technology: Python, Prophet